Convergence analysis of stochastic higher-order majorization-minimization algorithms: Introduction

 \section{Introduction}

-Many applications from statistics, data science and machine learning \cite{BatCur:18,GooBen:16} or from distributed control and signal processing \cite{HyvKar:01,NecNed:11} are formulated as empirical risk minimization (finite-sum) problems.
-These problems are large in terms of both the number of variables and the size of the training data, and they are usually nonconvex and nonsmooth due to the use of regularizers, penalty terms and the presence of constraints.
-Due to these challenges, stochastic methods are widely applied to solve such finite-sum optimization problems.
-A very popular approach for minimizing finite-sum objective functions is based on stochastic first-order methods, such as stochastic gradient descent \cite{BatCur:18,MouBac:11,Mairal:15,NedBer:00,NemJud:09,Nec:20} or stochastic proximal point \cite{Nec:20,PatNec:17,RosVil:14}.
-In these studies sublinear convergence is usually derived under the assumptions that the objective function is (strongly) convex and the stepsize is decreasing.
-Despite the empirical success of stochastic first-order methods to solve difficult optimization problems, their convergence speed is known to slow down close to saddle points or in ill-conditioned landscapes \cite{Nes:13}.
-In constrast, stochastic higher-order methods (including e.g., regularized Newton and third-order methods) adapt to the curvature of the problem and thereby allowing them to enjoy faster convergence to a (local) minimum \cite{LucKoh:19,KovRic:19}.
+The empirical risk minimization (also called finite-sum) problems appear in various applications such as statistics and machine learning \cite{BatCur:18,GooBen:16} or distributed control and signal processing \cite{HyvKar:01,NecNed:11}.
+Usually, these problems are nonconvex and nonsmooth due to the presence of regularization terms and constraints.
+Another difficulty when dealing with these problems is the large number of terms in the finite-sum and the large number of variables.
+Hence, stochastic methods are the most appropriate to solve finite-sum optimization problems.
+Among these methods, those based on stochastic first-order oracle are widely used, e.g., stochastic gradient descent \cite{BatCur:18,MouBac:11,Mairal:15,NemJud:09,Nec:20} or stochastic proximal point \cite{Nec:20,RosVil:14}.
+In these works, for (strongly) convex objective functions and diminishing stepsizes, sublinear convergence results were derived.
+Although stochastic first-order methods work well in applications, their convergence speed is known to slow down close to saddle points or in ill-conditioned landscapes \cite{Nes:13}.
+On the other hand, stochastic higher-order methods (including e.g., cubic Newton and third-order methods) use the curvature of the objective function and thus they converge faster to a (local) minimum \cite{AgaKam:20,LucKoh:19,KovRic:19}.